Cycles in Color-Critical Graphs: Introduction

 \begin{question} Can the guarantee of $\PE i1{r-1}(k-i)$ cycles of length $1\mod r$ through each edge be sharp for non-complete $(k+1)$-critical graphs when $k/2<r<k$? \end{question}

 We can also consider other congruence classes.
-Note that $K_{k+1}$ in fact has cycles in all congruence classes modulo $r$ for $2\le r\le k$, except that it has no cycle of length $2\mod k$.
-Chen, Ma, and Zang \cite{Jiema1} proved that a $(k+1)$-critical graph has a cycle in all congruence classes modulo $k$ other than $2 \mod k$.
-Gao, Huo, Lui, and Ma \cite{Jiema2} proved that a $(k+1)$-critical graph has a cycle of length $t \mod r$ for all $r<k$ and $t \in \{0,\ldots,r-1\}$.
-Thus the existence question for congruence classes of lengths is almost completely settled.
-It remains to consider lengths congruent to $2$ modulo $k$.
+In fact, $K_{k+1}$ has cycles in all congruence classes modulo $r$ for $2\le r\le k$ except for the class of $2$ modulo $k$.
+In a paper on cycle lengths in directed graphs, Chen, Ma, and Zang \cite{Jiema1} proved that for integers $l$ and $k$ with $1\le l\le k$ and $k\ge2$, a graph containing no cycle of length congruent to $l$ modulo $k$ is $k$-colorable if $l\ne2$, and is $(k+1)$-colorable if $l=2$.
+This proved a strong form of a conjecture of Diwan, Kenkre, and Vishwanathan~\cite{DKV} and answered a question asked by Tuza~\cite{Tuz}.